 Medications like minoxidil may cause scalp irritation or unwanted hair growth on adjacent skin.
 Prescription drugs such as finasteride can lead to hormonal imbalances.
 Hair transplant surgery, though less common for women, carries its own risks, including infection or scarring.
 Always consult a healthcare professional before starting any treatment.

-Treatments for hair loss might include medications that can occasionally lead to side effects, such as growth of unwanted facial hair and in rare cases cardiovascular issues.
+Treatments for hair loss might include medications that can occasionally lead to side effects, such as the growth of unwanted facial hair and in rare cases cardiovascular issues.
 To manage risks effectively, discuss all concerns with your healthcare provider.

 Female Hair Loss Treatment | Cost Estimates in SGD |